Cybersecurity in finance: 5 ways to protect your company's financial information

 5. Monitor financial accounts

-This one is quite straightforward as monitoring financial accounts comes with the job from finance professionals.
+This one is quite straightforward as monitoring financial accounts comes with the job of finance professionals.
 Looking at the bigger picture, overseeing financial transactions can help detect any suspicious activity early and prevent fraudulent attempts.

 Cybersecurity challenges in finance